Back to all posts

 Want to build and support a self-managed team that calls the shots?
 Here's all you need to know about getting a self-managing team to a great start.

 Autonomy and empowerment are becoming key concepts in contemporary business environments.
-Hybrid workplaces, which gained increased popularity after the Covid 19 outbreak, offer flexibility for employees and promote deep collaboration within a group.
-For this reason, many organizations, (in particular, software development companies) shift to a new organizational structure, implementing self-managing teams.
+Many organizations - particularly software development companies - are shifting to a new organizational structure, implementing self-managing teams.

-The practice of building self-managed teams can potentially boost performance and lead to unusual creativity, unleashed from under the pressure of traditional management hierarchy.
+Building self-managed teams can boost performance and unlock creativity, freeing people from the pressure and constraints of traditional management hierarchy.
 However, it also involves risks and can be a pretty frustrating experience if applied wrongly.

 So let’s discuss the nature of self-managed teams in more detail.